Clarity-Digital-Twin/brain-go-brrr/README.md

 **If you use this software in research, please cite:**

 ### Datasets
+*For any TUH EEG dataset usage, please also cite the foundational corpus: Obeid & Picone (2016)*
 <details>
 <summary>TUH Abnormal EEG Corpus (TUAB) (click to expand)</summary>